Ibrahim El Boustati: Personal life

 Ibrahim played football as a child.
 He began training kickboxing aged ten, after his brother invited him to a kickboxing gym.
 He works as an investigative officer with the Nederlandse Spoorwegen.

 Kickboxing career

-El Boustati made his debut in 2014 with Enfusion, aged 18, when he faced Ali Sabab.
+El Boustati made his Enfusion debut in 2014, aged 18, when he faced Ali Sabab.
 He won by TKO, after the ringside doctor stopped the fight.

 After his debut, Ibrahim won his next six fights, earning a chance to fight for the Enfusion 85 kg title.
 He won the fight by knockout, winning his first career title.

 He went on another winning streak, winning his next five fights, two by TKO.
-He later defended the 85 kg title, when he faced Mirco Cingel.
+He later defended the 85 kg title, when he faced 42-14-4 Mirco Cingel.
 He won the fight by unanimous decision.

 Afterwards, he beat Filip Verlinden which later was overturned.
 He then fought against Andrew Tate for the 90 kg title.
 He won the fight by TKO.